johanix/draft-ietf-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-06.md

 ## No response to a DNS UPDATE

-The case of no response is more complex, as it is not possible to know whether the DNS UPDATE actually reached the reciever (or was lost in transit) or the response was not sent (or lost in transit).
+The case of no response is more complex, as it is not possible to know whether the DNS UPDATE actually reached the receiver (or was lost in transit) or the response was not sent (or lost in transit).

 For this reason it is suggested that a lack of response is left as implementation dependent.
 That way the implementation has sufficient freedom do chose a sensible approach.
-Eg. if the sender of the DNS UPDATE message (like the primary name server of the child zone) only serves a single child, then resending the DNS UPDATE once or twice may be ok (to ensure that the lack of response is not due to packets being lost in transit).
+Eg. if the sender of the DNS UPDATE message (perhaps the primary name server of the child zone) only serves a single child, then resending the DNS UPDATE once or twice may be ok (to ensure that the lack of response is not due to packets being lost in transit).
 On the other hand, if the sender serves a large